andrzej-stasinski/expandable-div-in-JavaScript/README.md

 ## expandable div in JavaScript

-What the project does - it's the educational part of JavaScript
+What the project does - it's the educational part of using simple JavaScript

 #### Features
 * drop-down DIV content - JavaScript